qwc-services/qwc-services.github.io/src/release_notes/QwcDockerUpgradeNotes.md

+# New qwc-document-service, jasper-reporting-service obsolete

+As of 2024.09.15, the `jasper-reporting-service` is obsolete, its functionality has been integrated into the `qwc-document-service`.
+Check out the new [Reports](../topics/Reports.md) chapter to learn more about integrating the reporting functionality into QWC2.

 # Split categorized layers functionality rewritten as QGIS Server plugin

 As of 2024.02.02 the split categorized layers functionality previously part of `qwc-config-generator` has been rewritten as a [QGIS Server plugin](https://github.com/qwc-services/qwc-qgis-server-plugins/tree/main/split_categorized).